suislanchez/openDAW/README.md

 ## Open-Source Release

 We are committed to transparency and community-driven development.
-The source code for openDAW will be made available under an open-source license with the release of version 1.0 by the end of the year.
+The source code for openDAW will be made available under an open-source license on June, 6th 2025.

 ## Get Involved